 Most proteins can be refrozen one time safely, so once you mix the meal, it can be put back in the freezer until thawed for feeding.
 Always follow standard safe handling procedures.

-With any food change, go slowly.
+With any diet change, go slowly.
 A canines tastes and digestive system need time to accommodate new ingredients.

 Too rapid a change may result in diarrhea, vomiting, refusal to eat, or other problems.